eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * Project outcomes summary (Executive summary) needs reconfiguring more like the poster and showcase outline.
 Priorities are not efficient, and the whole thing is long winded.
 * Merge "dashboard deployment" onto "Developing dashboards".
 * merged Python startup and jupyternotebook startup.
 Python needs no "startup" but it can reference a few courses and resources.
+* Upgrade and 'rationalize' the two environments pages.